 So yea, Friday should be a good day to prepare yourself for the weekend.
-To help ensure that I’ve got a couple interesting links to share.
+To help ensure that I’ve got a couple of interesting links to share.

-- I’ve been called a Flex/Flash hater (Actually I’ve been called worse, but I can’t repeat it on the Internet), but clearly Flex is here to stay for web mapping.
+- I’ve been called a Flex/Flash hater (Actually I’ve been called worse, but I can’t repeat it on the Internet), but clearly, Flex is here to stay for web mapping.
 We’ve seen some APIs from proprietary vendors, but if you want to roll in the open/free/beer crowd, you need to check out OpenScales.
 Matt Sheehan has a good overview for open source developers that want to use open source for a web mapping front end, but not OpenLayers.

-- Lastly geographika ponders if HTML5 will change how we map raster graphics.
+- Lastly, geographika ponders if HTML5 will change how we map raster graphics.
 I embrace that new world and hope it gets here sooner than later.

-Enjoy your Friday and weekend folks!
+Enjoy your Friday and weekend, folks!